-What Do Kids Learn about Friendship at Camp?
+What Do Kids Learn about Friendship at Summer Camp?

 Summer camp is an important part of childhood development.
 Whether it’s building confidence, engaging in new activities or connecting to nature, there’s always something for children to learn at camp.
 Along with these significant aspects, children continue to come back to the summer camp year after year as they can reconnect with old friends and build new friendships with campers from across the world.
 Did you know some of the friendships made at camp are the strongest ones?
 Many of our campers remain friends through adulthood.
 In fact, according to the American Camp Association, 96% of campers say that camp helped them make new friends.